 Perennial favourite Fortnite was a great success, with 100 players competing across the weekend in the Fortnite Challenge in a bid to win their share of a prize pool valued at over €1,000.
 The FIFA 20 tournament also saw some amazing matches throughout the festival, with spectators and players alike witnessing an unforgettable showdown in the final.

 Visitors also got a taste of the future of VR Gaming with the Irish debut of the Vive Cosmos VR headset, while the event was also supported by a number of partners including Trust Gaming, Konami, Ubisoft and Apache Pizza.

 Stuart Dempsey of SWD Events commented “Insomnia Games Festival has had an amazing first year here in Dublin and we would like thank all the visitors and exhibitors who helped make the show such a success.
 The energy and enthusiasm in the venue was just incredible.
 Although it was great to sell out the festival so comfortably, it’s a shame we weren’t able to host all of the people who were getting in touch looking for tickets.
-We’re already looking forward to an ambitious event in November 2020, where we’ll have an even bigger show with capacity for over 10,000 visitors.”
+We’re already looking forward to an even bigger event on 7th & 8th November 2020, with capacity for 10,000 visitors.”

 Updates on Insomnia Games Festival Dublin 2020 will be posted on Twitter and Facebook @insomniafestdub